ChristopherAndrewTopalian/CATopalian_JavaScript_World_Clock/README.md

 # CATopalian JavaScript World Clock
-A JavaScript Clock that shows many time zones across the world.
+A JavaScript World Clock that shows the time from across the world.

 ---